genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 ### Dependencies

 The packages that are needed to run a Genesis application are covered in more detail in [host preparation](/operations/server-setup/host-preparation).
-These are all off-the-shelf packages found either in OS core package repos or extended repo,s such as EPEL.
+These are all off-the-shelf packages found either in OS core package repos or extended repos such as EPEL.

 ### Nginx configuration

-Nginx is used as a reverse proxy as the Genesis applications' entry point.
+Nginx is used as a reverse proxy as the entry point to your application.
 A comparatively simple config file achieves this.
 This file must specify:

 - the port to listen to
 - the hostname to respond to